chipsalliance/verible/doc/formatter.md

 A lot of other details are traced by running with `-v=4 --alsologtostderr`.

-Selective output from Verible modules can be controled via [glog] environment variable `GLOG_vmodule`, for example output from `tree_unwrapper` might be enabled with `GLOG_vmodule="tree_unwrapper=4"`.
+Selective output from Verible modules can be controlled via [glog] environment variable `GLOG_vmodule`, for example output from `tree_unwrapper` might be enabled with `GLOG_vmodule="tree_unwrapper=4"`.
 Real world [TreeUnwrapper] example:
 ```